Lesson summary

 Students can...

-- discuss strategies for preventing waste from getting into our environment
+- give examples of strategies for preventing waste from getting into our environment

-- creatively communicate a waste message around a local litter hot spot.
+- develop and communicate a campaign to raise awareness around a local litter hot spot.

 Lesson guides and printables